Saturn S-Series: Second generation SC

-The second generation SC coupes were made from 1997 until 2002.
-The second generation SC coupes had also moved to the longer wheelbase that the SL sedans and the SW station wagons had used, resulting in an equal wheelbase length across all S-series models.
+The second generation SC coupes were made from 1997 until 2000.
+The second generation SC coupes had also moved to the longer wheelbase that the SL sedans and the SW station wagons had used, resulting in an equal wheelbase length across all S-Series models.
 The redesign had resulted in a more curved look for the SC coupes, which gave a slight increase in the vehicle's interior room/space, as well as a completely redesigned exterior of the vehicle itself.
 For the 1999 model year, a front-opening clamshell door was added to the driver's side of the vehicle.
 Even though this door on the driver's side of the vehicle had allowed easier access into the vehicle's rear seat, the driver's seat in the vehicle was also able to slide forward to allow easy access to the vehicle's rear seat as well.
 As a clamshell door, the rear driver's side door could not open unless the front door was open, because the door handle was on the inside of the door itself.
 Like the first generation SC coupes, the SC1 model lacked a rear sway bar.
+For the 2000 model year, the interior/engine/electronics were updated alongside the SL and SW models while the exterior remained unchanged.